anwarelghazi/individual-project/README.md

 - Users can enter the name of a city in the input field.
 - Upon clicking the "Search" button, the application fetches and displays the current weather and hourly forecast for the entered city.
 - The application displays the temperature, weather description, and an icon representing the current weather condition.
-- It also provides an hourly forecast for the next few hours.## Technologies Used
+- It also provides an hourly forecast for the next few hours.

 ## Languages used
 - HTML